crusher-dev/documentation/blog/2020-05-12-interesting-things-we-learned-about-sums.md

 ### Hardware

 We run all databases on an `c5.metal` AWS instance, which has two Intel 8275CL 24-core CPUs and 192GB of memory.
-QuestDB was running on 16 threads.
+Crusher was running on 16 threads.
 As we showed in a
 [previous article](/blog/2020/04/02/using-simd-to-aggregate-billions-of-rows-per-second),
 adding more threads does not improve performance beyond a certain point.